chin-rcip/CRITERIA/README.md

 7. Click on the generated diagram to zoom in or out if needed.

-8. Download the diagram as either a PNG or an SVG.
+8. To download the diagram as either a PNG, a SVG, or a mermaid markdown file, click on the corresponding button.

 ![](/docs/images/criteria_3.png)